Volksdeutsche: Collaboration with the Nazis

-Before and during World War II, some ethnic Germans gathered around local Nazi organizations (sponsored financially by the Federal Foreign Office), actively supported the Nazis in countries such as Czechoslovakia, Poland and Yugoslavia.
+Before and during World War II, some ethnic Germans gathered around local Nazi organizations (sponsored financially by the German Foreign Office), actively supported the Nazis in countries such as Czechoslovakia, Poland and Yugoslavia.
 During the social and economic tensions of the Great Depression, some had begun to feel aggrieved with their minority status.
-They participated in espionage, sabotage and other Fifth column means in their countries of origin, trained and commanded by Abwehr.
+They participated in espionage, sabotage and other fifth column means in their countries of origin, trained and commanded by Abwehr.
 In November 1938 Nazi Germany organized German paramilitary units made out German minority members in Polish Pomerania that were to engage in diversion, sabotage as well as political murder and ethnic cleansing upon German invasion of Poland.

-Reich intelligence was actively recruiting ethnic Germans and the Nazi secret service "SicherheitsDienst" (SD) was forming them as early as October 1938 into armed unit that were to serve Nazi Germany.
+Reich intelligence actively recruited ethnic Germans, and the Nazi secret service "SicherheitsDienst" (SD) formed them as early as October 1938 into armed unit that were to serve Nazi Germany.

 Historian Matthias Fiedler typified ethnic German collaborationists as former "nobodies" whose major occupation was the expropriation of Jewish property.
-Heinrich Himmler remarked that whatever objections ethnic Germans might have against serving in the Waffen-SS, they would be forced into conscription in any case.
-According to head of recruitment for the Waffen SS, Gottlob Berger, no one in Germany or elsewhere cared for what happened with the ethnic Germans anyway, making forced recruitment easy to force upon ethnic German communities.
+Heinrich Himmler remarked that whatever objections ethnic Germans might have against serving in the Waffen-SS, they would be conscripted in any case.
+According to head of recruitment for the Waffen SS, Gottlob Berger, no one in Germany or elsewhere cared for what happened to the ethnic Germans anyway, which made recruitment easy forced upon ethnic German communities.